-- 1. It is recommended to reboot the computer prior to installing the software to ensure all programs have been properly closed. - Locate the Illuminatus DXA Software installation disk and insert it into the disk drive.
-A pop-up window appears:
+- 1. It is recommended to reboot the computer prior to installing the software to ensure all programs have been properly closed. - 2.
+Insert the software installation CD into the drive, or run the stand-alone software installation program. - 3.
+Select the installation language, then click OK.

-3. Wait while the Wizard prepares the setup.

-4. The Setup window opens.
-Click Next > when ready.
+4. The Welcome window appears.
+Click Next > to continue.